alphagov/smart-answers/doc/flow-definition.md

 ##### `precalculate(variable_name, &block)`

 * These blocks were intended to be used to store state variables that are needed to render a question or outcome node template.
-* These blocks execute before the question/outcome template is rendered and before the user response is parsed from the request path.
+* These blocks are the first to execute for a given question/outcome.
+They execute before the relevant template is rendered, so that the state variables that they define are available in question/outcome templates.
+They also execute before the user response is parsed from the request path.
 * The parsed response is *not* passed to the block, because it has not been received at the point the block is executed.
 * The block return value is stored on the state object as a state variable named `variable_name`.